Zeyu-Li/Unity-Tutorial-3D/README.md

 **Free**

 * [Blender](https://www.blender.org/) - a very powerful open source 3D modeling, texturing, animations, and general 3D software.
-All my models in the exercises where made in Blender.
+All my models in the exercises were made in Blender.
 A good place to start is with [Andrew's Donut](https://www.youtube.com/watch?v=TPrnSACiTJ4&list=PLxLGgWrla12dEW5mjO09kR2_TzPqDTXdw).
 New 2.8 version is very similar to all other 3D software.
-I **very strongly** advice you use Blender because it is free and is often much better than paid software
+I **very strongly** advise you use Blender because it is free and is often much better than paid software
 * [TreeIt](https://www.evolved-software.com/treeit/treeit) - a tree generator with presets that range from cacti to palm trees

 **Paid**